Jixabon/Aviation-Altitudes/README.md

 - Field Elevation `#fieldElev`
   - The elevation of the airport
-- Altimeter `#altimeter`
+- Pressure `#pressure`
-  - The pressure at surface level of the airport (Also what should be set in the kollsman window or as your altimeter setting)
+  - The pressure at the surface level/airport (Also what should be set in the kollsman window/altimeter setting)
 - Surface Temperature `#surfaceTemp`
   - The temperature observed at the surface or airport
 - Planned Altitude `#plannedAlt`